mlibrary/about-publishing/src/content/homepage.md

   text: >-
     Michigan Publishing publishes scholarly and educational materials in a range of formats for wide distribution and permanent preservation.
-We support the broadest possible access to scholarship by promoting:
+We support the broadest possible access to trustworthy knowledge by promoting:

-    * engagement with the expertise of authors and creators;
+    * deep engagement with the expertise of authors and creators;

-    * a positive work environment in which human dignity is valued; and
+    * a positive environment in which human dignity is valued; and

-    * improvement in the structure and clarity of the processes we employ.
+    * constant improvement in the structure and clarity of publishing processes.
   video: /assets/infographic_no_link.mp4
-  video_description: 2,000 original contributions published every year.
-10M
+  video_description: 2,000 trusted contributions published every year.
+10M readers
-    readers download U-M faculty scholarly outputs, advancing public engagement.
+    download U-M faculty scholarly outputs, advancing public engagement.
 60 award-winning University of Michigan Press books in last 5 years recognize academic innovation.
   video_link: /our-reach
   video_link_text: View the last 24 hours of activity on our readership map
 highlight: